microsoft/pxt/tests/pydecompile-test/readme.md

 This is very similiar in nature to the tests in "decompile-test/".

-Test cases are whitespace insensative by default.
+Test cases are whitespace insensitive by default.
 To make a test case whitespace sensative, add:
 ```
-//%{ 'whitespaceSensative': true }
+//%{ 'whitespaceSensitive': true }
 ```
 to the base case file.